Adele Posts Instagram Meme To ‘Remember Who She Is’ Just Weeks After Split From Simon Konecki

 Adele and her husband, Simon Konecki, have split after more than seven years together. ????Despite their break up, "they are committed to raising their son together lovingly."
 The two officially tied the knot in 2016.
 Tap our bio link for details on the split. | ????: Richard Young/Rex USA

 “Adele’s been dealing with her many emotions the way she always does, by writing songs.
 She’s been pouring out her heart in the studio, making music is like therapy for her.
-Her next album will have songs about Simon and this split,” a source claims.
+Her next album will have songs about Simon and this split,” a source claimed.

-Konecki has yet to disclose any comments pertaining to the split publicly.
+Konecki has yet to publicly disclose any comments pertaining to the split.